TaviotBaptiste/Python-Solar-System/README.md

 # Systeme-solaire-Python
 Licence DIM - EVAL - Solar System

-You can total use this code !
+You can totally use this code !